-The Global Food Safety Initiative (GFSI)’s 2019 Global Markets Awards are rapidly approaching!
+The Global Food Safety Initiative (GFSI)’s 2019 Global Markets Awards, sponsored by greenfence, are rapidly approaching!
 If you are in the process of or thinking of applying to be one of next year’s winners of this prestigious award, use the following top tips by members of the international selection committee to produce a quality application:

 Tip 1: Make sure your application is completed in full on the dedicated online platform

 We receive a lot of incomplete applications.
 It is a pity because we can see great potential in so many of them!
 Make sure you upload all your evidence materials and fill in the form by answering every question.

 Tip 2: Ensure your application is in the appropriate language

 Make sure you provide your evidence materials in one of the approved languages (English, Chinese, French, Japanese, Spanish) and answer the questions on the online application form in English.
 GFSI has several local groups around the world providing help to guarantee the authenticity of the evidence you upload on the online platform.
 This process ensures that GFSI does not have to translate each piece of evidence into English, and to collect the maximum number of application forms from different countries.

 Furthermore, our selection committee members, made up of food safety experts and academics, are from all over the world.
 We therefore want to make sure that the answers to the questions on the online forms can be read by each member of the international jury in the fairest way.
 So, please make sure you describe your food safety journey by answering all the questions on the online form in English!